 “Eating well during pregnancy will also decrease the risk of gestational diabetes for mum.”

 It’s for this reason that Dr Star teamed up with Leah Vandervliet, an Accredited Practising Dietitian, to create a new pregnancy nutrition book: Growing Baby Bean: A Complete Guide to Pregnancy Nutrition.
-The book, which was released earlier this year, features chapters on everything you need to know about pregnancy nutrition from preconception, all the way to just after the arrival of baby.
+The book features chapters on everything you need to know about pregnancy nutrition from preconception, all the way to just after the arrival of baby.

 Prof Michael Chapman, Obstetrician and Gynaecologist, School of Women’s and Children’s Health, University of New South Wales wrote the forward for the book.